-Statement on Violence 5.
-This document, formally adopted by UNESCO's General Conference two years later, firmly refuted "the notion that organized human violence is biologically determined."
-Criticising "violent pessimism," the document labelled common beliefs as those that affirm that humans have an instinctive tendency to war, a "violent brain," or that violent behaviour is genetically programmed into human beliefs as those that affirm that humans have an instinctive tendency to war, a "violent brain," or that violent behaviour is genetically programmed into human nature are "scientifically incorrect."
+Statement on Violence.
+This document, formally adopted by UNESCO's General Conference two years later, firmly refuted "the notion that organized human biologically determined." violence is "violent pessimism," Criticising the document labelled common beliefs as those that affirm that humans have an instinctive tendency to war, a "violent brain," or that violent behaviour is genetically programmed into human beliefs as those that affirm that humans have an instinctive tendency to war, a "violent brain," or that violent behaviour is genetically programmed into human nature are "scientifically incorrect."